 Storage water heaters are most popular for home usage, because they store a large amount of water at once, usually between 20 and 80 gallons, heating as the consumer needs, for various household purposes.
 It is useful to understand how they operate: When a user turns on their hot-water tap, the tank releases heated water from the chamber.
 At the same time, cold water refills the bottom of the tank, ensuring that the chamber is always full, and water is available for heating as and when required.
 Given the size and capacity of this water heater, it is most popular across residential construction projects.
 This kind of conventional water heater services small household tasks that require heating, for example in residential bathrooms, kitchens and laundry areas.

 Storage-based water heaters, however, are not the most efficient option because they lose standby energy, and are therefore costlier for the end consumer in the long run.

 Tankless water heaters

-The drawbacks to the tankless option, however, is that they are not endless suppliers of energy.
-If multiple appliances are running simultaneously, for example a dishwasher and a washing machine, they may tap out the energy of a tankless water heater as it will not be able to keep pace with the large amount of heated water required.
+The drawback to the tankless option, however, is that they are not endless suppliers of energy.
+If multiple appliances are running simultaneously, for example, a dishwasher and a washing machine, they may tap out the energy of a tankless water heater as it will not be able to keep pace with a large amount of heated water required.
 A solution to this, that building contractors employ across projects, is to supply different heavy water-use appliances with independent tankless water heaters.
-While the initial purchase of this type of water-heating unit can be more expensive, tankless water heaters are more energy efficient, last longer, with up to a 50% greater lifespan, and have easily replaceable parts, for long-term maintenance.
+While the initial purchase of this type of water heating unit can be more expensive, tankless water heaters are more energy efficient, last longer, with up to a 50% greater lifespan, and have easily replaceable parts, for long-term maintenance.

 The advantages of electric-heat pumps are that they heat via geothermal conduction and work equally well to heat or cool water.